Sonos Connect with Wyred4Sound reclocker modification

 A versatile music streamer equipped with a high accuracy direct I2S upsampling digital coaxial output

-Review sample kindly supplied by Wyred4Sound
+Review sample supplied by Wyred4Sound

 Retail price complete unit $890